fcaspe/bFreeOrgan/README.md

 [ARM GCC Toolset website](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads)

 For Flashing the discovery, the makefile uses texane/stlink tool.
-The version is currently working for me is 1.3.0.
+The latest version that is currently working fine for the STM32F4 Discovery board is 1.3.0.

 [Texane's stlink utility](https://github.com/texane/stlink)